Learn Latin Faster. Have More Fun.

 In most courses, students are so burdened by grammar that they hardly get to enjoy actually reading in Latin.
 Our Latin grammar software is the perfect tool for fixing this.
 Our platform grants students access to short lectures on Latin grammar that are characterized by clear explanations and helpful images.
 Then, you complete intuitive drill exercises that creatively combine sounds and images.
 All in all, it adds up to make the mastery of Latin grammar more attainable and enjoyable than in any other language course.

-All of our classes are live, virtual classes.
-Learning a language with other live people, plus the combination and careful sequencing of materials we employ, allows our classes to be highly productive and fun.
-In class, students see the vocabulary and grammar they have studied that week in a fresh and creative way, which prepares them to read their assigned texts with ease and success.
+All of our classes are live, online classes.
+Learning a language from a teacher with profound knowledge of that language, plus the combination and careful sequencing of materials we employ, allows our classes to be highly productive and fun.
+In class, students hear and see the vocabulary and grammar they have studied that week in a fresh and creative way, practice using the vocabulary and grammar they’ve studied, and then get instant and constructive feedback from their teacher, all of which prepares them to read their assigned texts with ease and success.

 Comprehensible Input